jennacohen/product-design/README.md

 - Prototyping: Figma, XD
 - Interface design and development: HTML, CSS, GitHub, WordPress
 - Animation and video editing: After Effects, Premiere
+- Mobile & Desktop Design
+- Sketching & Illustration
+- Layout
+- User Centered Design

 <a href="https://www.pbs.org/newshour/features/smart-shopping-quiz/"><kbd><img src="images/smart-shop.jpg" alt="smart shopping thumbnail" width="250px"></kbd></a>

 ### [Quiz: Are You A Smart Shopper?](https://www.pbs.org/newshour/features/smart-shopping-quiz/)

-As food prices have risen due to factors such as inflation, I worked with members of the NewsHour digital and product team to design and develop an interactive web page where users can watch and read to learn how to best shop on a budget, then take our quiz to test their skills.
-The interactive led our site for engagement time on a single page during the week following publication.
+As food prices have risen due to factors such as inflation, I worked with members of the NewsHour digital and product team to design, prototype and develop an interactive web page where users can watch and read to learn how to best shop on a budget, then take our quiz to test their skills.
+The interactive was designed responsively for desktop & mobile UI and led our site for engagement time on a single page during the week following publication.
 It was also featured on our [broadcast program](https://www.youtube.com/watch?v=emErLPu0-O0&t=12s).

 **My role:**

-- Data reporting and analysis: Google Sheets
-- Interface design: Figma
+- Wireframing and Prototyping: Figma
-- Video production: Premiere
-- Development: HTML, CSS, JavaScript, GitHub, WordPress
+- Interface design and development: Figma, Illustrator, HTML, CSS, JavaSCript
+- User flows
+- Mobile & Desktop Design
+- Sketching & Illustration
+- Layout
+- Strategic Product Thinking
+- Typography
+- Color Theory